Razzle takes on new dazzle in Broadway-ready ‘A Strange Loop’

 But there is so much to raise the spirits here, particularly as “A Strange Loop” spirals to an explosive finish, beautifully staged by Brackett and Kelly, in the midst of the wild gospel play that Usher’s family has been pleading with him to write.
 The family members — conjured themselves with names out of a Disney musical — are played by the various acting Thoughts, all so alive with ingenuity they demand shout-outs: L Morgan Lee, James Jackson Jr., John-Michael Lyles, John-Andrew Morrison, Jason Veasey and Antwayn Hopper.

 Arnulfo Maldonado’s sets, particularly the double-decker construction for the play-within-a-play scene, have crisp eye-appeal, as does the work of costume and lighting designers Montana Levi Blanco and Jen Schriever.
 The last words go to Spivey, whose funny, emotionally raw performance gives the production a heartbreaking core, and to composer Jackson.
-They are evening’s twin stars, each in his way breaking through old musical walls — and ushering in exciting new ways of loving the form.
+They are the evening’s twin stars, each in his way breaking through old musical walls — and ushering in exciting new ways of loving the form.

 A Strange Loop, book, music and lyrics by Michael R. Jackson.
 Directed by Stephen Brackett.
 Choreography, Raja Feather Kelly; sets, Arnulfo Maldonado; costumes, Montana Levi Blanco; lighting, Jen Schriever; sound, Drew Levy; music direction, Rona Siddiqui; orchestrations, Charlie Rosen.
 About 1 hour 40 minutes. $57-$109.
 Through Jan.
 9 at Woolly Mammoth Theatre, 643 D St. NW. woollymammoth.net.